 In most cases, you’ll start out working with your sponsor.
 That’s great.
 If they’ve already quit the business since they sponsored you (this is quite common) find someone in your upline who is successful and willing to help you get started.

-# 11 Contact Everyone On Your Name List
+# 11: Contact Everyone On Your Name’s List

-One of your first projects in the business is to make your name list.
+One of your first projects in the business is to make your name’s list.
 If you can’t come up with at least 500 names, I don’t think you are putting enough effort into it.
-Having a name list of 50 to 100 people is better than nothing, but the bigger the name list the better.
+Having a name’s list of 50 to 100 people is better than nothing, but the bigger the name list the better.

-If you come up with a big name list, you should find plenty of people to become customers and distributors on your team.
-Make it a point to contact at least five to ten people a day (from people on your name list).
+If you come up with a big name’s list, you should find plenty of people to become customers and distributors on your team.
+Make it a point to contact at least five to ten people a day (from people on your name’s list).

 Get through the names as quickly as possible.
 This will help you get off to a great start.

 When you talk to people lead with the products.
-You will get less resistance and find more people who are interested.
+You will get less resistance and you will find more people who are interested (not everyone is entrepreneurial).

 Your goal is to get off to a fast start.
 Remember, this will be the story that you share with other team members in the future.
 You want to set the pace for your group.
 You want to create some momentum in your team.